 Biological effects of the drug trigger changes in hormones specifically for the adrenocorticotropic hormone, prolactin and beta-endorphin.
 These are then followed by pupil dilation and increased vital signs (blood pressure and heart rate).

-The National Institute of Drug Abuse has claimed that users do not develop tolerance for the drug.
+The National Institute of Drug Abuse has claimed that users do not develop a tolerance for the drug.
 Symptoms of distress and depency, however, can disrupt daily activities and over time, psychoactive tendencies will be seen.
 Examples of these symptoms are:

 - Inability to drop the habit of taking DMT